Paul George Explains Why He Snubbed Lakers For Thunder As A Free Agent

-Before Paul George chose to sign a four year deal with the Oklahoma City Thunder a few minutes before the official opening of free agency, most people felt convinced PG13 would go to the Los Angeles Lakers.
+Before Paul George chose to sign a four-year deal with the Oklahoma City Thunder a few minutes before the official opening of free agency, most people felt convinced PG13 would go to the Los Angeles Lakers.

-Last year, when George requested that the Indiana Pacers trade him, according to the word on the street, he wanted to go home to LA.
+Last year, when George requested that the Indiana Pacers trade him, according to the word on the street, he wanted to go home to L.A.
 However, in a somewhat surprising move, the Thunder pulled off a pretty fantastic trade and brought him aboard the small market organization.
 Even more importantly, though, they got him to buy into it and stay.

-The fans, the fishing, the Oklahoma City Memorial, the team, the organization, and more came together for PG13, and he decided to put down roots in OKC for a while.
-Altogether the entire move turned out to be something great for the NBA All-Star.
+The fans, the fishing, the Oklahoma City Memorial, the team, the organization, and more came together for PG13, and he decided to put down roots in OKC for a while, altogether the entire move turned out to be something great for the NBA All-Star.

 According to an Uproxx report, George told ESPN in the third part of his documentary, “I wanted to come here [Los Angeles] a year ago prior to going to OKC.
 Unfortunately, I wasn’t traded to the Lakers.
 The Lakers didn’t grab me.
 I was traded to Oklahoma, and that has been a beautiful thing for me.”